mousemke/flounder/README.md

 `disable( bool )` disables or reenables flounder

-`getData( num )` returns the option element and the div element at a specified index as an object `{ option : option element, div : div element }`
+`getData( [ num ] )` returns the option element and the div element at a specified index as an object `{ option : option element, div : div element }`.
+If no number is given, it will return all data.

-`getSelectedOptions()` returns the currently selected option tags in an array
+`getSelected()` returns the currently selected option tags in an array

 `getSelectedValues()` returns the currently selected values in an array

+`props` the props set in the initial constructor

- `rebuildOptions( options )` completely rebuilds the select boxes with new or altered options
+`rebuild( options )` completely rebuilds the select boxes with new or altered options

 `refs` contains references to all flounder elements

 `setIndex( index, multiple )` sets the item with the passed index as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
+This does not fire the onClick event

 `setValue( value, multiple )` sets the item with the passed value as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
+This does not fire the onClick event

 Contributing